simona2606/adaptive-interface-client-java/README.md

       0,0,0,0
   };
   ```
-* ACROMATOPSIA: For the color palette in the case of achromatopsia, we used:
+* ACROMATOPSIA: for the color palette in the case of achromatopsia, we used:
 ```
     <color name="primary_light_mono">#E3CFC9</color>
     <color name="primary_dark_mono">#955E50</color>